jakesgordon/rack-rabbit/README.md

 Server Usage
 ------------

-Use the `rack-rabbit` command line script to host your Rack app in a preforking server that subscribes to a RabbitMQ queue
+Use the `rack-rabbit` command line script to host your Rack app in a preforking server that subscribes either to a named queue or an exchange.

     $ rack-rabbit --help

+    A load balanced rack server for hosting RabbitMQ consumer processes.

     Usage:   rack-rabbit [options] rack-file

+    Examples:

+      rack-rabbit -h broker -q my.queue                          # subscribe to a named queue rack-rabbit -h broker -e my.exchange -t fanout             # subscribe to a fanout exchange rack-rabbit -h broker -e my.exchange -t topic -r my.topic  # subscribe to a topic exchange with a routing key rack-rabbit -c rack-rabbit.conf                            # subscribe with advanced options provided by a config file

     RackRabbit options:
+        -c, --config CONFIG              provide options using a rack-rabbit configuration file -q, --queue QUEUE                subscribe to a queue for incoming requests -e, --exchange EXCHANGE          subscribe to an exchange for incoming requests -t, --type TYPE                  subscribe to an exchange for incoming requests - type (e.g. :direct, :fanout, :topic)
+        -r, --route ROUTE                subscribe to an exchange for incoming requests - routing key -a, --app_id ID                  an app_id for this application server --host HOST                  the RabbitMQ broker IP address (default: 127.0.0.1) --port PORT                  the RabbitMQ broker port (default: 5672)

+    Process options:
-        -c, --config CONFIG     provide options using a rack-rabbit configuration file --host HOST         the RabbitMQ broker IP address (default: 127.0.0.1) --port PORT         the RabbitMQ broker port (default: 5672) -a, --app_id ID         an id for this application server (default: rack-rabbit) -r, --route ROUTE       a routing key used to bind to the default exchange (e.g. a queue name) -w, --workers COUNT     the number of worker processes (default: 2) -d, --daemonize         run daemonized in the background -p, --pid PIDFILE       the pid filename
-        -l, --log LOGFILE       the log filename
-            --log-level LEVEL   the log level for rack rabbit output (default: info) --preload           preload the rack app before forking worker processes
+        -w, --workers COUNT              the number of worker processes (default: 1) -d, --daemonize                  run daemonized in the background (default: false) -p, --pid PIDFILE                the pid filename (default when daemonized: /var/run/<app_id>.pid) -l, --log LOGFILE                the log filename (default when daemonized: /var/log/<app_id>.log) --log-level LEVEL            the log level for rack rabbit output (default: info) --preload                    preload the rack app before forking worker processes (default: false)

     Ruby options:
         -I, --include PATH               an additional $LOAD_PATH (may be used more than once) --debug                      set $DEBUG to true
             --warn                       enable warnings

     Common options:
         -h, --help
         -v, --version

-Examples:

-    $ rack-rabbit app/config.ru
-    $ rack-rabbit app/config.ru --host 10.10.10.10 --route app.queue --workers 4
-    $ rack-rabbit app/config.ru --config app/config/rack-rabbit.conf.rb

 Server Configuration
 --------------------